Turks vote in test for Erdogan as recession hits home

+Erdogan and his Justice and Development Party (AKP) have won every vote since the party first came to power in 2002 but this time, analysts say the party is facing possible defeat in Ankara and even Istanbul

-Istanbul (AFP) - Turkey voted in local elections on Sunday in a test for President Recep Tayyip Erdogan, with his ruling party risking defeat in the capital as an economic slowdown takes hold.
+Istanbul (AFP) - President Recep Tayyip Erdogan heads into local elections Sunday fighting for what he says is Turkey's survival, with his party risking defeat in the capital amid an economic slowdown.

 Erdogan and his Justice and Development Party (AKP) have won every vote since the party first came to power in 2002 but this time, analysts say the party could lose Ankara and even Istanbul.

-Sunday's vote was the first municipal ballot since Turks approved constitutional reforms in 2017 to create an executive presidency that gave Erdogan wider powers after a decade and a half in office.
+It is the first municipal poll since Turks approved constitutional reforms in 2017 to create an executive presidency that gave Erdogan wider powers, and follows general elections last year.

-But Erdogan, whose ability to win continuously at the ballot box is unparalleled in Turkish history, appears more vulnerable with the country's economy in recession, unemployment up and inflation in double digits.
+But Erdogan, whose ability to win continuously in the ballot box is unparalleled in Turkish history, is more vulnerable with the country's economy in recession, unemployment up and inflation in double digits.

 Much of the AKP's success has been down to his perceived economic prowess, but days before the vote, the Turkish lira has been sliding again, provoking memories of the 2018 currency crisis that badly hurt Turkish households.

-Erdogan, who began his own political career as Istanbul mayor, campaigned hard across Turkey, often with several rallies a day, even though he is not on the ballot.
+Erdogan, who is aware of his potential weakness and was previously the mayor of Istanbul, has campaigned across Turkey every day though he is not on the ballot.

-Looking to rally his base among conservative Turks, the president cast the election as a matter of survival, attacking opposition candidates by branding them as linked to PKK Kurdish militants.

-"The economy is terrible, the economy is finished," said Husnu Acar, 53, after voting in a school in Beylikduzu on the outskirts of Istanbul.

-"They are the ones with a survival problem," he said of the AKP.
+Since Friday, he has held more than a dozen rallies in different Istanbul districts.

 Voters are to elect scores of mayors, municipal councils and other local officials.
-Preliminary results are expected soon after polls close with official results released early in the week.
+Polls open at 0400 GMT in eastern provinces and 0500 GMT elsewhere in the country.

+"Citizens are suffering because of the economic problems," Dervis Dikmen, 60, told AFP at an opposition rally in the southern city of Mersin.
+"Citizens cannot buy anything."

+"I'm a trader, I'm retired but I've never seen a downturn like this," he said.

 - Charges of an unfair vote -

-For his supporters, Erdogan remains the strong leader Turkey needs and they tout the country's economic development over the 16 years he and the AKP have been in power.
+For his supporters however, Erdogan remains the strong leader Turkey needs and they tout the country's economic development in the decade and a half that he and the AKP have been in power.

-But rights activists and even Turkey's Western allies say that under his leadership, democracy has been eroded, particularly after a failed 2016 coup that led to tens of thousands of people being arrested.
+But rights activists and even Turkey's Western allies say that under his leadership the government has steadily eroded democracy, especially after a failed 2016 coup that led to tens of thousands of people being arrested.

-"The economy isn't doing so good for sure, but I have confidence in our president and things will be better after the election," said Koksal Karacan, a retiree voting in Istanbul's Kasimpasa, where Erdogan grew up.

 The opposition pro-Kurdish Peoples' Democratic Party (HDP) has refused to field candidates in several cities, saying the elections are unfair.
 Some of its leaders have been jailed on terror charges, accusations they reject.

-Critics say that with most media either pro-government or controlled by the president's supporters, opposition parties campaigned at a disadvantage because Erdogan's daily rallies dominated TV coverage.
+Critics say that with most media either pro-government or controlled by Erdogan supporters, opposition parties campaigned at a disadvantage because Erdogan's rallies dominated TV coverage.

+For Gareth Jenkins, a non-resident senior research fellow at the Silk Road Studies Programme, regardless of what happens on Sunday, "it has been several years since we have had anything resembling a fair election in Turkey.

-"What has happened during the campaign for Sunday's local elections is unprecedented and demonstrates that -- unlike during its first years in power -- the AKP is no longer confident of being able to win a fair election," said Gareth Jenkins, a non-resident senior research fellow at the Silk Road Studies Programme.
+"What has happened during the campaign for Sunday's local elections is unprecedented and demonstrates that -- unlike during its first years in power -- the AKP is no longer confident of being able to win a fair election.
+And it is almost certainly right."

+Looking to rally conservative Turks, Erdogan's message targeted opponents as enemies of the country, tying them to PKK Kurdish militants.

-With inflation at just under 20 percent and unemployment at a near 10-year high in December, Erdogan has sought to reassure voters about the economy.
+But with inflation at just under 20 percent and unemployment at a near 10-year high in December, he has also sought to reassure voters the economy is under control.

 "I am the boss of the economy right now as the president of this country," Erdogan told a rally on Saturday.
 "We are in charge of the economy."